‘She’s my hero:’ RCSD ‘Families in Transition’ program building critical connections

 Ultimately, the people who make up the program are providing so much more than just resources.

-“We built this little relationship and tryin to guide her the proper way and she was different person…You would not believe the person that I’m looking at right now is totally different, so she comes a long way,” says a prideful Santala in reflecting on Naychaile’s journey.
+“We built this little relationship and trying to guide her the proper way and she was a different person…You would not believe the person that I’m looking at right now is totally different, so she comes a long way,” says a prideful Santala in reflecting on Naychaile’s journey.

 “I always come to her for advice because she’s the best with it.
 Always!
 And I can look up to her.
 That’s why I always say she’s my hero,” Naychaile says with a warm smile on her face, gently placing her hands over her heart.